 Center for Applied Legal Studies

-CALS represents refugees seeking political asylum in the United States because of threatened persecution in their home countries.
-Students in CALS assume primary responsibility for the representation of these refugees, whose requests for asylum have already been rejected by the U.S. government.
+CALS represents refugees in the United States seeking fear-based immigration relief, particularly asylum, because of harm and threatened harm in their home countries.
+Students in CALS assume primary responsibility for the representation of asylum seekers in affirmative and defensive (non-detained and detained) asylum cases.

 Prospective students can view a recording of the CALS open house here.Â